JasonBalayev/EYESPY/README.md

 Deployment and Hosting: Hosted on netlify.

-Feel free to explore the repository, check out my projects, and connect with me through my website.
+# Feel free to check out my projects, and connect with me through my website.
 If you like what you see, consider following me on GitHub or connecting on LinkedIn!

 ---